-- ▶ We proposed semi-classical set of BTZ black hole microstates - ▶ Their counting reproduces Bekenstein-Hawking entropy - Also subleading log corrections to entropy are correct
+- We proposed semi-classical set of BTZ black hole microstates - Their counting reproduces Bekenstein-Hawking entropy - Also subleading log corrections to entropy are correct - At least part of the story generalizes to Kerr black holes

-- ▶ We proposed semi-classical set of BTZ black hole microstates - ▶ Their counting reproduces Bekenstein-Hawking entropy - Also subleading log corrections to entropy are correct
+- We proposed semi-classical set of BTZ black hole microstates - Their counting reproduces Bekenstein-Hawking entropy - Also subleading log corrections to entropy are correct - At least part of the story generalizes to Kerr black holes

-▶ Derivation of Bohr-type quantization conditions of c and ν ?
+Derivation of Bohr-type quantization conditions of c and ν?

-- We proposed semi-classical set of BTZ black hole microstates - ▶ Their counting reproduces Bekenstein-Hawking entropy - ▶ Also subleading log corrections to entropy are correct
+- We proposed semi-classical set of BTZ black hole microstates - Their counting reproduces Bekenstein-Hawking entropy - Also subleading log corrections to entropy are correct - At least part of the story generalizes to Kerr black holes

-- ▶ Derivation of Bohr-type quantization conditions of c and ν ? - Derivation of black hole/particle correspondence?
+- Derivation of Bohr-type quantization conditions of c and $\nu$ ? - Derivation of black hole/particle correspondence?